Table of Contents

 Their calculations suggest that gas stoves add 25–33% to indoor NO2 concentrations during summer and 35–39% in winter (because of lower ventilation in winter).
 Gas stoves were estimated to add 30% to the indoor air concentration in summer and 21% in winter (because CO concentrations are lower outdoor in summer).
 Gas stoves were estimated to add relatively little to indoor air formaldehyde levels because the major contributors were furniture and building materials.
 This demonstrates the importance of researching these when building and furnishing your home!

 Worryingly, the researchers’ model found that household exposure reached and exceeded federal and California state health-based standards when a range hood was not used to vent cooking fumes.
-During a typical winter week, the researchers noted that 1.7 and 12 million Californians could be exposed to levels of carbon dioxide and nitrogen dioxide exceeding indoor air quality standards if they didn’t use a venting range hood while cooking.
+During a typical winter week, the researchers noted that 1.7 and 12 million Californians could be exposed to levels of carbon monoxide and nitrogen dioxide exceeding indoor air quality standards if they didn’t use a venting range hood while cooking.
 Given the spate of wildfires and outdoor air quality advisories already in effect in the state, this presents a significant public health issue in California.
 What’s more, small children, aged 0-5 in this model, were most at risk because of likely proximity to a parent or caregiver cooking a meal.

 Mitigating problems with gas stoves